What does Josh Hawley think he’s doing?

 For 20 years Hawley’s political fortunes came together neatly: Stanford University, Yale Law School, clerkship for Chief Justice John G. Roberts Jr., a few years of litigation at a powerhouse D.C. firm, a few years as an admired professor at the University of Missouri School of Law, two years as attorney general of Missouri and two years so far in the U.S. Senate, pampered with chatter about presidential prospects.

 As this avowed populist prepared to take a stand in the Senate, he raised his fist in solidarity with pro-Trump protesters who had massed by the Capitol.
-An hour later, the worst of populism stormed the building, assaulted and killed police officers and parkoured around the seat of the republic in a mockery of the process.
+An hour later, the worst of populism stormed the building, assaulted police officers and parkoured around the seat of the republic in a mockery of the process.

 Democrats, pundits and some Republicans saw a connection between the mob’s siege and Hawley’s procedural objection, which he announced Dec.
 30 ahead of others like Sen. Ted Cruz (R-Tex.).
 Hawley’s Democratic colleagues in the Senate have demanded their resignations and — in the case of Republican Ben Sasse (Neb.) — called Hawley’s actions “really dumbass.”
 He is now “public enemy No. 1” for the Lincoln Project, the posse of anti-Trump conservatives.
 The businessman in Joplin, Mo., who helped launch Hawley’s political career called him “anti-democracy.”
 Simon & Schuster is refusing to publish his new book, titled “The Tyranny of Big Tech,” because of “his role in what became a dangerous threat to our democracy.”
 He has “blood on his hands,” according to the editorial board of the Kansas City Star.
 Hallmark, based in Kansas City, sent Hawley a card asking him to refund its contributions.

-Note: Clarification: An earlier version of this story stated that the mob “assaulted and killed police officers.”
-An officer who was attacked died of his injuries.
-Another died by suicide a few days later.